mjaroszewski1979/market_bias_v2/README.md

    * Unique 3 River
    * Upside Gap Three Methods

-#### One of the standout features of this application is its interactive visualizations, which are made possible by Plotly.
-Users can easily view market bias and explore different trends.
-In addition, the website also offers a simple and profitable trading strategy known as Dual Momentum.
-The application also includes a table of various stock indices, grouped by their one-year rate of change.
-This table is updated daily and uses historical data sourced from Yahoo Finance API.

-#### To handle data from the contact form, the application uses Python's Smtplib.
-When a user submits the form, the application will automatically send a free Ebook in PDF format to the email address provided.
-Additionally, thanks to Flask's abort() function, custom error pages are displayed to the user in the event of an exception.

 ### Features
 * Data Fetching: Retrieves financial data using the Yahoo Finance API via Pandas Datareader.
 * Technical Analysis: